Lapin0t/phd-manuscript/main/04_ogs.typ

 the interleaved OGS position.

 #definition[Telescopic Environments][
-  Given a final scope $Omega cl S$ _active and passive telescopic environments_ are given by the two families $ogs.teleA$ and $ogs.teleP$ of sort $ctx.ctxc th S -> base.Type$ given by the following mutually inductive definitions.
+  Given a final scope $Omega cl S$, _active and passive telescopic environments_ are given by the two families $ogs.teleA$ and $ogs.teleP$ of sort $ctx.ctxc th S -> base.Type$ given by the following mutually inductive definitions.